yxuco/ethdecoder/views/README.md

 The view `swap-token-out` reports the amount of the input token, the requested minimal amount of the output token, and the total number of swaps between these 2 tokens.
 This view is a very typical report that analysts can implement, which uses 2 functiions as follows.

-A map function is used to transform a decoded transaction data into attributes to be aggregated and reported:
+A map function is used to transform decoded transaction input into attributes to be aggregated and reported:

 ```js
 function (doc) {